Snowflake-Labs/sfquickstarts/site/sfguides/src/build_a_data_clean_room_in_snowflake/build_a_data_clean_room_in_snowflake.md

 Finally, notice the inclusion of an `@threshold` identifier.
 In this case the `VALIDATE_QUERY` stored procedure that gets executed in Party1's account will insert a minimum number of records that the query must identify in order to return any data to Party2 - this is to prevent a _Thin-Slicing_ attack whereby a Party2 analyst reduces their customer dataset down to a minimal number of records in an attempt to isolate specific customer records in the Party1 dataset.
 Party1 could potentially introduce "noise" into the return dataset to defend against this type of attack as well.
 Again, we're not doing this sort of thing during our demo, but it most certainly could be done in a production deployment.

-Positive
+> aside positive
+>
-: Keep in mind that _both_ parties will have agreed to the content of these query templates before deploying the clean room environment, and could also add/modify templates along the way.
+>  Keep in mind that _both_ parties will have agreed to the content of these query templates before deploying the clean room environment, and could also add/modify templates along the way.
 Party1 maintains control of the templates, while Party2 can examine and select the query template(s) that they wish to use.
 Clearly the proper definition of these query templates is **key** to both the _security_ and _usability_ of the clean room.

 Now that we've fully considered what the `CUSTOMER_OVERLAP_COUNT` query template contains, let's use it to request a query.
 Paste this code into the `Party2 - Demo` worksheet in the **Party2** account UI: